-The following procedures shall apply to the designation of inspectors:
+The following procedures shall apply to the designation of inspectors :

-- (a) The Director General shall inform the Government of Canada in writing of the name, qualifications, nationality, grade and such other particulars as may be relevant, of each Agency official he proposes for designation as an inspector for Canada; - (b) The Government of Canada shall inform the Director General within thirty days of the receipt of such a proposal whether it accepts the proposal; - (c) The Director General may designate each official who has been accepted by the Government of Canada as one of the inspectors for Canada, and shall inform the Government of Canada of such designations; and - (d) The Director General, acting in response to a request by the Government of Canada or on his own initiative, shall immediately inform the Government of Canada of the withdrawal of the designation of any official as an inspector for Canada.
+- (a) The Director General shall inform Poland in writing of the name, qualifications, nationality, grade and such other particulars as may be relevant, of each Agency official he proposes for designation as an inspector for Poland; - (b) Poland shall inform the Director General within thirty days of the receipt of such a proposal whether it accepts the proposal; - (c) The Director General may designate each official who has been accepted by Poland as one of the inspector's for Poland, and shall inform Poland of such designations; and - (d) The Director General, acting in response to a request by Poland or on his own initiative, shall immediately inform Poland of the withdrawal of the designation of any official as an inspector for Poland.

-However, in respect of inspectors needed for the activities provided for in Article 48 and to carry out ad hoc inspections pursuant to Article 71(a) and (b) the designation procedures shall be completed if possible within thirty days after the entry into force of this Agreement.
+However, in respect of inspectors needed for the activities provided for in article 48 and to carry out ad hoc inspections pursuant to paragraphs (a) and (b) of article 71 the designation procedures shall be completed if possible within thirty days after the entry into force of this Agreement.
 If such designation appears impossible within this time limit, inspectors for such purposes shall be designated on a temporary basis.

-The Government of Canada shall grant or renew as quickly as possible appropriate visas, where required, for each inspector designated for Canada.
+Poland shall grant or renew as quickly as possible appropriate visas, where required, for each inspector designated for Poland.